HECVAT Category

 Does your solution process user-provided data that may contain regulated information?

-This question is asking whether your software solution processes data provided by users that could contain regulated information - meaning information that is subject to legal or regulatory requirements regarding its handling, storage, and protection.
+At issue here is whether your solution processes user-provided data that might contain regulated information subject to legal or regulatory handling requirements.
 Examples of regulated information include personally identifiable information (PII), protected health information (PHI), payment card information (PCI), student records (FERPA), or other sensitive data categories.

 Web Link to Product/Service Privacy Notice

-This question is asking for the URL(s) to your product or service's privacy notice (sometimes called a privacy policy).
+Provide the URL to your product or service's privacy notice, sometimes called a privacy policy.
 A privacy notice is a public document that explains how your organization collects, uses, shares, and protects personal data.
 It outlines what data you collect, why you collect it, how long you retain it, and what rights users have regarding their data.

 Have you had a personal data breach in the past three years that involved reporting to a governmental agency, notice to individuals (including voluntary notice), or notice to another organization or institution?